Drimycarpus maximus: Description

 Drimycarpus maximus grows as a tree up to 23 m tall with a trunk diameter of up to 30 cm.
 Its smooth bark is coloured grey.
 The leaves measure up to 35.5 cm long.
 The oblong fruits measure up to 2 cm long.

 Distribution and habitat

 Drimycarpus maximus is endemic to Borneo, where it is confined to Sarawak.
 Its habitat is mixed dipterocarp forests.

+Conservation

+Drimycarpus maximus has been assessed as critically endangered on the IUCN Red List.
+It is threatened by being in a confined area which is subject to logging and plantation activity.
+The species is not present in any protected area.